 Gum disease is a common oral issue for adults, ranging from slight gum inflammation to serious dental issues, including losing teeth.
 Pregnant women can be prone to gum disease due to hormonal changes and an increase in blood flow, so it is especially important that women who are pregnant practice good oral hygiene habits.
 This often leads to the question of how to treat gum disease naturally during pregnancy?

-Signs and Symptoms of Gum Disease During Pregnancy
+Symptoms and Causes of Gum Disease During Pregnancy

 - Red or swollen gums